ThoughtWorks-DPS/di-circleci-base-image/README.md

 - chamber (by segment.io)
 _See CHANGES.md for current versions_

 _Note.
 Snyk is current reporting a vulnerability with sudo 1.9.7 on Alpine.
-However, current instructions say this is fixed in 1.9.5p2-r0.
+However, current cve documentation says this is fixed in 1.9.5p2-r0.
 Scanning turned off until this reporting issue is resolved._

 ### Tagging Scheme